Dawn Phenomenon: Why Your Blood Sugar Spikes at Sunrise

 Over time, this allows them to use up some of the extra energy they’ve stored on board as high blood glucose, ketones, triglycerides, and cholesterol, so someone can start using some of their body fat for fuel.

 Interestingly, waking glucose can sometimes rise in the first few weeks of Data-Driven Fasting as insulin levels drop and the stored energy is released.
-But over the coming weeks of chasing a lower premeal glucose trigger, weight loss, lower waking glucose, and a reduced dawn phenomenon tend to follow.
+However, over the coming weeks of chasing a lower premeal glucose trigger, weight loss, lower waking glucose, and a reduced dawn phenomenon tend to follow.

 As you draw down on all that excess energy, you will see your waking blood glucose come down.
 As a result, your insulin sensitivity will likely improve, and you may see a smaller long-term rise due to the dawn phenomenon.